alexeychuvagin/HackingWithSwiftUI/Projects/Project 15 (Accessibility)/README.md

 **.accessibility(hint:)** - The hint is read after a short delay, and should provide more details on what the view is there for.
 It might say “Deletes an email from your inbox”, for example.

-**.accessibility(addTraits:)** - This lets us provide some extra behind the scenes information to VoiceOver that describes how the view works, and in our case we can tell it that our image is also a button by adding this modifier.
+**.accessibility(addTraits: .isButton)** - This lets us provide some extra behind the scenes information to VoiceOver that describes how the view works, and in our case we can tell it that our image is also a button by adding this modifier.

 **.accessibility(removeTraits: .isImage)** - This removes some traits from a view.

-**.accessibility(hidden:)** - This makes any view completely invisible to the accessibility system.
+**.accessibility(hidden: true/false)** - This makes any view completely invisible to the accessibility system.

 **.accessibilityElement(children: .combine)** -This combines children into a single accessibility element (with pause).